Cultural Competence

-Georgetown University's MCH Navigator is pleased to work with the Association of Maternal and Child Health Programs (AMCHP) in development of this list of online trainings and resources for use by the Title V workforce in addressing cultural and linguistic competency as a way of addressing health disparities, health equity, and removing barriers to care.
+Georgetown University's MCH Navigator is pleased to work with the Association of Maternal and Child Health Programs (AMCHP) in development of this list of online trainings and resources for use by the Title V workforce in addressing cultural and linguistic competency as a way of improving health outcomes and removing barriers to care.

 Table of Contents